Lean and Agile ME Summit 2020

 The event is expired

-The advent of digital disruption pushed nearly every industry to rethink their value proposition in digital era.
-This transformation from traditional paradigm to digital paradigm requires a major shift in the way organizations generate value and conduct business.
+The advent of digital disruption pushed nearly every industry to rethink its value proposition in the digital era.
+This transformation from a traditional paradigm to a digital paradigm requires a major shift in the way organizations generate value and conduct business.
 To succeed in this era of fast pace and ever changing expectations, industries have to focus on Transformation, Leadership, Software Development Lifecycle and Academia to produce future leaders.

-Lean and Agile Middle East (Agile ME) in collaboration with Heriot-Watt University Dubai (HWUD) are organizing the sixth annual conference – Lean and Agile Middle East Summit 2020 to be held on March 11th, 2020 in Dubai, UAE.
-This is a one-day event with three parallel tracks of talks, interactive workshops and keynote speeches.
+Lean and Agile Middle East (Agile ME), in collaboration with Heriot-Watt University Dubai (HWUD), is organizing the sixth annual conference, Lean and Agile Middle East Summit 2020, to be held on March 11th, 2020, in Dubai, UAE.
+This one-day event will feature three parallel tracks of talks, interactive workshops, and keynote speeches.

-Agile Leadership: Transitioning to new mindset, new approach of working and new ways of delivering poses a great challenge for the leadership in many perspectives.
-It’s leadership – ultimately – that carries the onus of transformation.
-This track provides opportunity for the leaders to share the challenges they, their organizations and their teams faced, and how they succeeded in their role as leaders.
+Agile Leadership: Transitioning to a new mindset, approach to working, and delivery method poses a great challenge for leadership from many perspectives.
+It’s leadership—ultimately—that carries the onus of transformation.
+This track provides an opportunity for leaders to share the challenges they, their organizations, and their teams faced and how they succeeded in their role as leaders.

 Software Development Lifecycle: Achieving business agility is not possible without responding to changing expectations and market requirements “in time”.
-This track will provide platform for developers to come together and discuss tools, technologies, processes and culture to deliver quality solutions out in market fast.
+This track will provide a platform for developers to come together and discuss tools, technologies, processes and culture to deliver quality solutions in the market quickly.

-Academia: Unexpected change in the market and business require “up and running” grads to be able to actively contribute to the digital economy.
+Academia: Unexpected changes in the market and business require “up and running” grads to be able to actively contribute to the digital economy.
 It places responsibility on academic institutions to respond and adapt to the changing dynamics.
-This track will help bridge the gaps between markets and academia to enable each other achieving innovative solutions to today’s challenges.
+This track will help bridge the gaps between markets and academia to enable each other to achieve innovative solutions to today’s challenges.

 Registration